Pay the man. Wade LeBlanc shines on contract day and Mariners edge Angels for eighth consecutive win

 Wade LeBlanc hasn’t spent too many of his 10 years in the major leagues with any sort of stability.
 Is he a starter?
 A reliever?
-Is he living in San Diego, Miami, Houston, Los Angeles, New York, Seattle, Japan or Pittsburgh?
+Is he living in San Diego, Miami, Houston, Los Angeles, New York, Seattle or Pittsburgh?

 He’s found his home now, one made of dirt in the middle of a diamond at Safeco Field.